 Listed below are the relevant admission criteria:

-Obtained a good pass in two H2 subjects, one of which has to be Biology, Chemistry, Physics or Mathematics, and also offered General Paper or Knowledge & Inquiry in the same sitting while satisfying Mother Tongue requirements.
+Obtained a good pass in two H2 subjects, with a good pass in H1/H2 Biology, Chemistry, Physics, Mathematics or Economics, and also offered General Paper or Knowledge & Inquiry in the same sitting while satisfying Mother Tongue requirements.

 - Completed a relevant local polytechnic Diploma; and/or